georgkus/ProteomeHD/README.md

 - <b> ProHD_data_drop_impact.R </b> This script performs PR analyses after randomly removing data points from ProteomeHD, showing that the co-regulation analysis has not reached peak performance yet.
 This script should be run on a multi-core server, otherwise it will take a very long time to complete.

-- <b> ProHD_stats.R </b> This script outputs basic protein-centric statistics about ProteomeHD, e.g. how many proteins were detected in how many experiments etc. Related to Supplementary Figure 1 {DOUBLE CHECK FIGURE NUMBER }.
+- <b> ProHD_stats.R </b> This script outputs basic protein-centric statistics about ProteomeHD, e.g. how many proteins were detected in how many experiments etc.

 - <b> ProHD_peptide_stats.R </b> This script outputs peptide-related stats (number of peptides per protein etc) for ProteomeHD, including microproteins.
-Related to Supplementary Figure 5 {DOUBLE CHECK FIGURE NUMBER}.
-It uses the MaxQuant proteinGroups and evidence files, which are available through PRIDE (see below) {MAKE SURE THIS IS TRUE}.
+It uses the MaxQuant proteinGroups and evidence files, which are available through PRIDE (see below).

 - <b> MP_connectivity.R </b> This script calculates the number of interaction partners of microproteins, as opposed to larger proteins, in ProteomeHD, STRING and BioGRID.
-This is related to Supplementary Figure 6 {DOUBLE CHECK FIGURE NUMBER}.
 See below for a description of the input files that it uses.

 - <b> Network_plot.R </b> This script plots the co-regulation matrix as a "correlation network" with six different network layouts.